Should I Use a Mortgage Broker Instead Of a Bank?

 Some borrowers can be wary of brokers, and it’s easy to understand why; since as recently as 2012, the majority of mortgages were taken out directly from a bank or building society.
 There simply wasn’t the need for brokers.

-But what with the dwindling number of bank branches on the high street, an increasing loss in faith in tellers’ ability to give reliable advice, and far more complex rules around taking out a mortgage, over 60% of mortgages nowadays are actually arranged by brokers.
+But what with the dwindling number of bank branches on the high street, an increasing loss in faith in tellers’ ability to give reliable advice, and far more complex rules around taking out a mortgage, over 60% of mortgages nowadays are actually arranged by a mortgage broker.

 So, what are the advantages of getting a mortgage through a broker rather than approaching your bank?